SNACCMS: Sports, Nature, Arts, Culture, Clubs, Music, Spirituality

 Forte After School Club, Sarah Tucker, director, includes Marine Debris Sculptures, Exploring Art, Forte Drama Club and Elements of Dance ($75)

 Individual music lessons

 Listening to nature

-(This of course involves organized and unorganized religious activities)
+(This of course involves organized and unorganized religious and other spiritual activities)

 Offering support, information, advice, verbal encouragement, imagining a future